✦ Summer 2026 · 5 Days of Hands-On Fun

 What is this camp?

-Five days to get good at thinking about AI and robots.
+Five days to get good at thinking about AI and machine learning.

 Kids ask "how does this actually work?" all the time.
 Tech Explorers is a week of answering that question together, with real examples, real games, and very little sitting still.
 Everyone starts from zero and builds up to a mini project worth showing off.